noaione/shosetsu-extensions/README.md

 |            Name           |                      URL                     |       Theme       | Notes                 |
 |:-------------------------:|:--------------------------------------------:|:-----------------:|-----------------------|
 | Hellping                  | https://hellping.org                         | Wordpress         | Website is dead       |

+## Common Problems

+1. Text is missing
+Might be because my text stripping decided to strip out the rest of the text because it is wrapped weirdly, please report this and wait for the fix.<br />
+After that install the new version and enable `True Delete` to delete the broken chapter and refresh.

+I try my best to ensure that not all text got stripped out and only intrusive one is.

 ## Contributing